 Meanwhile, Emperor Jahangir was beginning to notice that many of his military campaigns were not going as well as he had wanted.
 He decided to test his younger son Prince Khurram by sending him on a campaign to subdue the defiant rana of Mewar.
 Khurram’s troops advanced menacingly towards Mewar.
 He pushed his men so hard that they often marched on empty stomachs.
 Intimidated, the rana of Mewar offered a truce and sent his son to serve Jahangir.

 Pleased with his younger son’s military prowess and diplomatic capabilities, Jahangir sent Khurram to replace his elder son Prince Parvez in the Deccan hills in the south.
-It was extremely stressful for Khurram and his wife Mumtaz who accompanied him on all his missions, even when she was pregnant.
+Seeing that he was inching closer and closer to the throne, Khurram complied.
+Moving around the empire on military expeditions proved extremely stressful for Khurram and his wife Mumtaz who accompanied him on all his missions, even when she was pregnant.

 Khurram was victorious in Deccan, quelling the forces of Malik Ambar and the Sultan of Bijapur.
 The Deccan hills came under Mughal rule.
 Jahangir was so delighted that he conferred upon Khurram, the title of Shah Jahan (King of the World) and created a seat for him next to his throne.
 Nur Jahan was elated.
 She threw lavish parties to celebrate Shah Jahan’s success and the quartet of Jahangir, Nur Jahan, Shah Jahan and Mumtaz Mahal (who was Nur Jahan’s niece) became a close-knit family unit that often travelled together, their favourite destination being Kashmir.